StiliyanStoyanov/carousel/README.md

+# About this repository

+A reusable carousel component build specifically for React applications.
+Provides customizable options such as transition duration, infinite loop, autoplay, and autoplay interval for displaying the slides.

+The deployed version including attached controlls can be view at: https://stiliyanstoyanov.github.io/carousel/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.